chasenunez/DEVO_enricher/README.md

 It uses the [frictionless](https://framework.frictionlessdata.io) library for reading and schema compatibility and only otherwise depends on Python’s standard library.

+* eventually, it would be ideal for usability for us to have code that can injest a .xsl file directly from Microsoft Excel, but this poses a whole host of other complications pasrsing the often ... creative ... formatting present in excel files (color coding, rich text formatting, errant equations, macros, etc.)

 ---

 # Features